 For example, if you’re using VPNs but not implementing 2FA or MFA, urge employees to use strong passwords.
 Employees should be aware of the repercussions of falling for a phishing email or using weak login credentials.

-As a website security provider, we here at Cloudbric offer a remote access solution that directly addresses some of the concerns of traditional VPNs and other remote working tools.
+As a website security provider, we here at Cloudbric offer a Remote Access Solution that directly addresses some of the concerns of traditional enterprise VPNs and other remote working tools.